Famous Last Words:

 He called it Empty Chair and it sold like hotcakes.

-Artist Robert William Buss took one look and also saw an opportunity.
+Artist Robert William Buss took one look and also had a brainwave.
 The print inspired him to create the grand-scale painting above….

 …The dozing author visited by a host of his characters.